planetjekyll/quickrefs/YAML.md

 Note: You can place data files in (sub)folders of the `_data` folder.
-Each folder level will get added to a variable's namespace.
+Each folder level will get added to the variable's namespace e.g. `site.data.orgs`.

 Org Example #1 - `orgs/jekyll.yml`: